The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Henry County?

-Henry County, Ohio has 5 public high schools, along with 2 middle schools and 3 elementary schools.
+Henry County, Ohio has 5 public high schools, serving approximately 2,444 students.

 What is the largest school district in Henry County?